Home » Mexico » Juarez Safety 2023: How Safe is Juarez for Travel?

 Cartel Presence in Ciudad Juarez

-The ongoing homicides tarnish Juarez’s reputation, but that’s just the grim reality of border cities controlled by powerful cartels.
+The ongoing crime tarnishes Juarez’s reputation, but that’s just the grim reality of border cities controlled by powerful cartels.

 Juarez is controlled by three cartels: Juárez cartel, Sinaloa cartel, and Jalisco New Generation cartel.
-These cartels focus primarily on drug trafficking but have also engaged in extortion, human trafficking, kidnapping, and local drug dealing.
+These cartels focus primarily on drug trafficking, but their presence and turf wars have affected the whole population.

 Other Crimes in Ciudad Juarez